davidpsharp/baby/README.md

 ./src/test/online_test/online_test.sh
 ```

-Cheerpj requires an HTTP server, it will not work without one.
+CheerpJ requires an HTTP server, it will not work without one.
 This script launches a local
-Caddy server to serve the files for Cheerpj and automatically
+Caddy server to serve the files for CheerpJ and automatically
-opens your default web browser with some HTML/Javascript which downloads the Cheerpj
+opens your default web browser with some HTML/Javascript which downloads the CheerpJ
 runtime and starts the simulator.

 If you're on Windows and don't have Caddy, you can create a basic HTTP server for the simulator